CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

 Once you have a wind direction and a wind alignment term, your total wind force (`w`) will be `windDirection * windAlignment`.

+In order to make everything looks good, a time related force is added to this part.

 #### Orientation culling

 Consider the scenario in which the front face direction of the grass blade is perpendicular to the view vector.
 Since our grass blades